Personal Injury Personal Injury

 What Should I Do After a Construction Zone Car Accident in Texas?

 Accidents occur in construction zones regularly.
-Unfortunately, construction work on or near the roadway can lead to significant confusion, bottlenecked traffic, closed-off lanes, reduced speed limits and more.
-Not only is this dangerous under ideal conditions, but construction work zone accidents are much more likely to occur when there are negligent or careless drivers on the roadway.
-Additionally, there are times when these incidents are caused by the negligence of a road construction company or governmental agency responsible for the site.
-Here, we want to discuss steps that you can take in the event you are involved in a construction zone car accident in Texas.
+Unfortunately, construction work on or near the roadway can lead to significant confusion, bottlenecked traffic, closed-off lanes, reduced speed limits, and more.
+Not only is this dangerous under ideal conditions, but construction work zone accidents are much more likely to occur when there are negligent drivers on the roadway.
+Additionally, there are times when the negligence of a road construction company or governmental agency responsible for the site causes these incidents.
+Here, we will discuss the steps you can take in the event of a car accident in a construction zone in Texas.

 What Should I Do After a Construction Zone Accident?